Course Updated 18. May 2017.

 Content getting added to course

-I enjoy teaching people, sharing my knowledge with others and providing information that is not accessible anywhere else.
+Teaching people and sharing my knowledge is a real passion of mine, and I really enjoy providing information that is not accessible anywhere else.

-I'm On A Quest To Give You The Education You'll Never Get In School.
+I'm On A Quest To Give You The Education You Never Received At School!